New Penalties for Drug Impaired Driving come into effect October 2nd: Tougher Penalties for Drug Impaired Drivers

 - Who is the most affected by weed?: Drugs and Driving Framework

-- The goods on weed and driving: The effects of cannabis intoxication on motor vehicle collision revisited and revised
+- Cannabis does not make you a better driver: The effects of cannabis intoxication on motor vehicle collision revisited and revised

 - Drivers testing positive for weed is on the rise: Drugs Use by Fatally Injured Drivers in Canada (2000 – 2008)